Rolling cookie cutters help to automate the production of fast, uniform shapes of cookies or cut out pieces of dough.

-There are two versions of Rolling Cookie Cutters.
-Both are literally rollers on handles that you roll across a strip of rolled out dough to cut out cookies.
+There are at least two different types.
+Both are literally rollers on handles that you roll across a strip of already rolled out dough to cut out cookies.

 The other kind has a narrower roller on it, like a thick wheel.
-You snap actual Cookie Cutters onto the outer rim of the wheel, so that it’s vaguely reminiscent of one of those wheels with buckets on it designed to scoop up water for irrigation, with Cookie Cutter shapes in place of the buckets.
+You snap shapes on it.
+With some, the shape only reveals itself as it rolls.
+With others, you snap actual cookie cutters onto the outer rim of the wheel, so that it’s vaguely reminiscent of one of those wheels with buckets on it designed to scoop up water for irrigation, with cookie cutter shapes in place of the buckets.

 They can also be used to cut dough for pasta or dumplings such as ravioli or filled dumplings.